ishitaraina1807/Reading-Matters/README.md

 ![Readging Matters](screenshots/homepage.png)

-Welcome to the Book Finder App, your ultimate tool for discovering your next literary adventure! 📚🔍
+Welcome to Reading Matter, your ultimate tool for discovering your next literary adventure! 📚🔍

 ## About the App